-As with wine, great coffee draws its characteristics from its terroir – the result of harmony between soil, weather conditions, variety, aspect and altitude.
-We call the tree’s fruit a ‘cherry’ for its luscious red colour when ripe and its cherry-like shape.
-As with any fruit, coffee tastes best when harvested at its optimal ripeness.
+As with wine, great coffee draws its characteristics from its terroir: the result of harmony between soil, weather conditions, variety, aspect and altitude.
+We call the treeӳ fruit a ԣherryԠfor its luscious red colour when ripe and its cherry-like shape.
+As with any fruit, coffee tastes best when harvested perfectly ripe.

 Coffee is a cherry

-Cherries from the same tree will ripen at different rates and should therefore be picked at different times.
-In order to pick only perfectly ripened fruit, the majority of coffees used for Nespresso Grands Crus are harvested by hand.
-Though more costly in terms of both time and money, this guarantees the best quality, since beans that are too green, or overripe, are eliminated.
+Cherries of the same tree will ripen at differing rates and therefore should be picked at different times.
+In order to pick only correctly ripened fruit, the majority of coffees used for Nespresso Grands Crus are harvested by hand.
+Though costlier in time and money, this guarantees the best quality, since beans that are too green, or overripe, are eliminated.

 Like wine grapes

-From the French word ‘terre’ (soil), a terroir is designated as a defined region where the growing environments are of similar altitude, soil composition and climate (temperature, rainfall, sunshine, humidity, etc.).
+From the French word ԴerreԠ(soil), terroir designates a defined region wherein the growing environments are of similar altitude, soil composition and climate (temperature, rainfall, sunshine, humidity etc).

 Not all beans are created equal...

-The better the grading, the more consistent the beans… the more even the roast and, ultimately, the more balanced the cup.
+The better the grading, the more consistent the beansƴhe more even the roast, and ultimately, the more balanced the cup.

-Safeguarding quality throughout the stages of a coffee’s journey from farm to cup means that we have to carry out repeated and systematic physical and taste checks: prior to bagging coffee at origin, prior to transporting by sea or air and, again, upon arrival in Europe.
-Taste (or ‘cup’) testing ensures only the finest, cleanest coffee is selected.
+Safeguarding quality through all of a coffee journeyӳ stages from farm to cup requires us to carry out repeated and systematic physical and taste checks: prior to bagging coffee at origin, prior to transporting by sea or air, and again, upon arrival in Europe.
+Taste (or "cup") testing ensures only the finest, cleanest coffee is selected.

 Nespresso Quality Specialist, Green Coffee

-For each one of their Grands Crus, Nespresso only selects some of the best beans in the world.
+For each of their Grands Crus, Nespresso select only some of the best beans in the world.

-We develop our Grands Crus in a blended composition much like a form of magical alchemy.
-Nespresso panel cuppers are intensively trained, tested, certified and re-certified every three months in their ability to identify quality.
+We develop our Grands Crus in a blend composition much like a form of magical alchemy.
+Nespresso panel cuppers are intensively trained, tested, certified and re-certified every 3 months for their ability to identify quality.
 Sensory evaluation looks beyond physical attributes, linking taste to variety, terroir and care in cultivation.

-Back in Switzerland, we develop our Grands Crus in a blended composition much like a form of magical alchemy.
-We select specific coffee origins for their unique characteristics, (aroma, flavour, body, etc.), combining components in proportions designed to enhance their individual brilliance.
-Just as a perfumer understands the subtle notes of each ingredient, our master blenders understand the transformation of fragrance and flavours.
-Having practised these skills for over 25 years, quality creation at Nespresso is masterful, not coincidental.
+Back in Switzerland, we develop our Grands Crus in a blend composition much like a form of magical alchemy.
+We select specific coffee origins for their unique characteristics, (aroma, flavour, body etc), combining components in proportions designed to enhance their individual brilliance.
+As a perfumer knows the harmonics of his ingredients, so our master blenders understand the transformation of fragrance and flavours.
+Having practiced these skills for over 25 years, Nespresso quality creation is masterful, not coincidental.

 The subtle blending of varieties reveals a wealth of flavours, each contributing remarkable characteristics.
-The two main commercial coffee species grown, Arabica and Robusta, each bring distinct characteristics to a blend.
-Coffees of both types must pass physical, sensory and sustainable standards tests of the highest order.
-Whereas Arabica brings finesse, acidity, clarity and elegance to the cup, Robusta adds heft, body, texture and pure coffee aromatics.
-Nespresso uses between 90% to 95% Arabicas with some Robustas to either add spice to select Grands Crus or to create unique personalities in others.
+The two main commercial coffee species grown, Arabica and Robusta each bring distinct characteristics to a blend.
+Coffees of both types must pass physical, sensorial and sustainable standards tests of the highest order.
+Where Arabica brings finesse, acidity, clarity and elegance to the cup, Robusta adds heft, body, texture and pure coffee aromatics.
+Nespresso uses between 90% to 95% Arabicas with some Robustas to either add spice to select Grands Crus, or create unique personalities in others.

 Terroir-specific roasting for terroir-specific aromas

-Roasting and grinding are vital stages in creating a Grand Cru, since this is where we reveal the full flavour and aromatic potential of green coffee beans.
+Roasting and grinding are vital stages towards creating a Grand Cru as here we reveal the full flavor and aromatic potential of green coffee beans.

-Correct roasting depends on finding the time, temperature and other parameters best suited to a blend, thereby allowing the origin characteristics to be fully expressed.
-Whilst poor roasting can ruin the finest coffee, expert technique brings out the best of every ingredient, balancing origin-specific characteristics and allowing each coffee to show its unique personality.
-That is why Nespresso develops a specific roast profile for each blend.The same coffee can acquire vastly different cup results depending on the roasting technique used.
-By knowing the character of our beans, we can roast each one with the goal of optimising and maximising its flavour.
-Origin, type, shipment, batch… all these variables impact roasting.
+Correct roasting depends on finding the time, temperature and other parameters best suited to a blend, thereby allowing origin characteristics to be fully expressed.
+Whilst poor roasting can ruin the finest coffee, an expert technique elicits the best of every ingredient, balancing origin-specific characteristics and allowing each coffee to show its unique personality.
+For this reason, Nespresso develops a specific roast profile for each blend.Depending on the roast technique used, the same coffee can acquire vastly different cup results.
+By knowing the character of our beans, we roast each with the goal of optimising and maximising its flavour.
+Origin, type, shipment, batchơll these variables impact roasting.
 Our expert understanding ensures consistency cup after cup, year after year, irrespective of seasonal fluctuations.

 Made-to-measure grinding for optimal extractions

-Ultimately, grinding is what allows a coffee’s aromas to be released, making it a critical step in delivering the experience of a Grand Cru.
-The mastery of a grinding technique thus optimises extraction and end cup quality.
-As every coffee type or blend extracts differently, our grind approach is not uniform but varied, highly individualised and set up for the best quality cup of each Grand Cru.
+Ultimately, grinding is what allows coffeeӳ aromas to be released, making it a critical step in delivering the experience of a Grand Cru.
+The mastery of grind technique, therefore, optimises extraction and end cup quality.
+As every coffee type or blend extracts differently, our grind approach is not uniform, but varied, highly individualised, and set for the best quality cup of each Grand Cru.